mui/material-ui/docs/src/pages/guides/understand-mui-packages/understand-mui-packages.md

 - `@mui/styled-engine-sc`
 - `@mui/styles`

-> Other packages, such as `@mui/utils` and `@mui/types`, are used internally in the list above.
+> Other packages, such as `@mui/utils` and `@mui/types`, are used internally in the packages listed above.

-**Why does MUI have many packages?
+**Why does MUI have multiple packages?
 Why not just one?**

-MUI started as a single package that provides React Material Design components.
+MUI started as a single package that provided React Material Design components.
-However, as the library grew and more people started to use it, we saw an opportunity for breaking the main package down into smaller pieces as there was rising interest for specific use cases such as using a version of the components without styles so one can use its preferred styling method or using the MUI styling API to build their own design systems.
+However, as the library grew and more people started to use it, we saw an opportunity to break the main package down into smaller parts.
+For example, there was rising interest in specific use cases, such as using a version of the components without styles so as to use a preferred styling method, or using the MUI styling API to build a design system.

-Therefore, abstracting into smaller packages not only allows MUI to grow out of Material Design but also extends how the library can be used by the community, providing more flexibility and customizability.
+For this reason, abstracting into smaller packages not only allows MUI to grow out of Material Design, but also extends how the library can be used, providing more flexibility and customizability.

-The packages can be categorized in 3 layers as shown in the picture below.
+The packages can be categorized into 3 layers, as shown in the picture below:

 <img src="/static/images/packages/mui-packages.png" style="width: 700px; max-width: 100%;" />